WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### I'd like to experience CoinJoin but I'm not comfortable using real Bitcoin.
 What can I do?

-You can try to make a CoinJoin via Wasabi by using tBTC (testnet BTC).
+You can try to make a CoinJoin via Wasabi on the Bitcoin TestNet (an alternative Bitcoin blockchain, to be used for testing).
+Go to settings and change the network to TestNet.
 Just download Wasabi and and get free tBTC from faucets like:
 [Coinfaucet.eu](https://coinfaucet.eu/en/btc-testnet/)
 or